 Located on the Mount Royal Heritage Site, the Cemetery has the privilege of hosting a portion of the Escales découvertes, an initiative of the City of Montréal in celebration of its 375th anniversary.
 The project aims to help visitors discover the richness of the Heritage Site's landscape.
 Composed mainly of 3D maps, stops and clues, the Escales découvertes offer a playful and intuitive way to experience the site.
 They provide an in-depth knowledge and understanding of the mountain, particularly in terms of its importance in the urban landscape of Montréal.

-Beginning October 24, 2021, the Cemetery will welcome families of the deceased and visitors on Sundays from 9 am to 12 pm.
+Beginning May 8th, 2022, the Cemetery will welcome families of the deceased and visitors on Sundays from 9 am to 5 pm (site) and 9 am to 4 pm (Mausoleums).

 The Cemetery will open its doors to visitors on Sunday, October 10, for Thanksgiving, but will be closed on Monday, October 11.